ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - z - LEGACY (students portal) Documents Relationships.md

 - Diagram: https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_06d18f6b2498cc26b04997f45666842e.png

 - Other alternatives to this structure ?
-  - sure (eg. comments embedded inside the Post model)
+  - sure (e.g. comments embedded inside the Post model)
   - we have this setup so that we can practice model relationships